pbig6285/pbig6285/README.md

 # Hello World!
 Im Peter 👋

-- 👀 I’m interested in higher level math and how it can be applied to CS
+- 👀 I’m interested in higher level math and how it can be applied to Data
-- 🌱 I’m a former math student, currently getting my CS Masters
+- 🌱 I’m a former math student, currently getting my Data Science Masters Masters
 - ✏️ Building interesting software from scratch
 - ⚡ Fun fact: I probably like building PCs a little too much